Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 What is a Track Saw

-As you likely know, a track saw is not useful without, well, a track.
+As you likely know, a track saw is not helpful without a track.

-And the track quality is as equally important to a great cut as the saw itself.
-Which requires purchasing a saw with:
+And the track quality is as important to a significant cut as the saw.
+Which requires purchasing a saw with the following:

 • Compatible tracks